 We then headed for the temporary sanctuary of the Aven below the Caverns and had a rest.
 I offered my only food a Twix while I had a smoke and a sip from the flask.

 I stayed a little longer while my partner headed on out, I listened to him disappear and then there was silence.
-I stared fixedly with primeval eyes at the blackness above and realised I had attained exactly what I have long sort.
-There have been many occasions in the past when I've felt the same; it's just, you're never always aware enough to appreciate.
-It wasn't just the physical objective we had achieved that day but the subjective vacancy I was feeling towards anything but the very act of purely existing at that moment in time.
+I stared fixedly with primeval eyes at the blackness above and realised I'd attained something close to that long sort.
+There've been occasions when I've felt the same; it's just, you're never always aware enough to appreciate.
+It wasn't just the physical objective achieved that day but the subjective vacancy I was feeling towards anything but the very act of purely existing at that moment in time.

 That fleeting sense of contentedness was short lived.. ephemeral..
-Like a tiny atoll at the mercy of the Pacific Ocean I continued with this game of survival knowing that one day the wave will come.
+Like a tiny atoll at the mercy of the ocean, I continued the game of survival knowing one day the wave will come.
 Only prolonged hope keeps me fighting...

 I caught up with my mate at the juncture of Near and Far Marathon, the booming echo of his movements ahead were a constant reminder I was not alone.
 Glad I was of his company that day.
 We continued our unknowing exit and made the surface after a four hour trip.
 The weather broke about eight hours later..